alondra170/STAT-3355-Project/README.md

 - For example there are Detective Lieutenants, but the Lieutenant portion of their position is higher than just Detective so Detective   Lieutenants have their position labeled as Lieutenant.
 - Likewise for Chief Detectives they are labelled as just detectives for the reason stated above
 ------------------------------------------------------------------------------------------------------------------------------------------
+3/25/2020
+I added 3 new .csv files
+- police.deaths: it's just the csv file that's the results of the cleaned data set
+- deaths.states: only shows death information for U.S. states and other special areas within the country (e.g. Washington DC)
+- deaths.territories: only shows death information for U.S. territories/not officially in country (e.g. tribal land, US Virgin Islands)